Europe's Beating Cancer Plan

 Belgian Senate Adopts Resolution on Environmental Factors and Chemical Exposures in Breast Cancer

-The Belgian Senate adopted a resolution on March 6, 2026, calling for stricter controls on hazardous chemicals and endocrine disruptors linked to breast cancer.
-This signals intensifying political pressure for an ambitious EU REACH revision and more stringent safety standards for consumer products containing PFAS, bisphenols, and phthalates.
+The Belgian Senate has adopted a resolution calling for stricter regulation of hazardous chemicals and endocrine disruptors to mitigate breast cancer risks.
+This development increases political pressure for an ambitious EU REACH revision and signals a shift toward more stringent safety standards for consumer products containing PFAS and bisphenols.

 senaat.beBelgiumBelgium